Butterworth filter: Example

-The group delay is defined as the derivative of the phase with respect to angular frequency and is a measure of the distortion in the signal introduced by phase differences for different frequencies.
+The group delay is defined as the negative derivative of the phase shift with respect to angular frequency and is a measure of the distortion in the signal introduced by phase differences for different frequencies.
 The gain and the delay for this filter are plotted in the graph on the left.
-It can be seen that there are no ripples in the gain curve in either the passband or the stop band.
+There are no ripples in the gain curve in either the passband or the stopband.

 The log of the absolute value of the transfer function $H(s)$ is plotted in complex frequency space in the second graph on the right.
 The function is defined by the three poles in the left half of the complex frequency plane.

 These are arranged on a circle of radius unity, symmetrical about the real $s$ axis.
 The gain function will have three more poles on the right half-plane to complete the circle.

 By replacing each inductor with a capacitor and each capacitor with an inductor, a high-pass Butterworth filter is obtained.

 A band-pass Butterworth filter is obtained by placing a capacitor in series with each inductor and an inductor in parallel with each capacitor to form resonant circuits.
 The value of each new component must be selected to resonate with the old component at the frequency of interest.

 A band-stop Butterworth filter is obtained by placing a capacitor in parallel with each inductor and an inductor in series with each capacitor to form resonant circuits.
 The value of each new component must be selected to resonate with the old component at the frequency that is to be rejected.